ap--/python-seabreeze/docs/source/api.rst

 list_devices
 ------------

-Provides a list of available `SeaBreezeDevice`s
+Provides a list of available instances of `SeaBreezeDevice`

 .. autofunction:: list_devices